 Active and resolved topics can be pinned separately.

 Once the topic is set up you can share it with everyone who you want to participate.
 Everyone can collaborate async as you go, discussing the topic at hand until you reach your outcome.

 If you are replying to a specific comment, you can click the quote button to easily include the content of the comment you’re referring to in your reply.

 Voting in Topics

-You can vote on any comment inside of a topic by adding whatever emoji you like.
-Good examples are thumbs ups and thumbs down, to indicate approval or disapproval, but you can be creative and show your support in lots of different ways.
+You can vote on any comment inside of a topic by adding thumbs up and thumbs down emojis.
+These can be used to indicate approval or disapproval.
 One bit of advice - if you disapprove, follow up on your emoji with another comment to explain why.

 You can hover over the emoji to see the list of people who have voted.

 Now that your topic is complete you can mark it as resolved.
 A good idea for confirming everyone is onboard with the final outcome is to add a comment asking everyone if they are ready to finalize the outcome.
 They can then add thumbs up emojis to indicate their active support.